Kong/docs.konghq.com/app/docs/0.5.x/plugin-development/custom-entities.md

 "kong.plugins.<plugin_name>.migrations.cassandra"
 ```

-Here is how one would define a migration file for his or her plugin if their goal is to store API keys:
+Here is an example of how one would define a migration file to store API keys:

 ```lua
 local Migrations = {